All Episodes

 I guess she was having a bit of a fit the night before.

-And as I watched her speak before I did my show, something just went came over me, and I wrote down a few words, and I wanted to share those words for you here today as we get started, because I think it's important for the American people to realize something that warriors like myself, the people that are out there listening, the the one percenters, the true one percenters that serve in the military, one percent of the population.
+And I wanted to share those words for you here today as we get started, because I think it's important for the American people to realize something that warriors like myself, the people that are out there listening, the 1%ers, the true 1%ers that serve in the military, 1% of the population.

 We know that when you win a victory, you don't go back to sleep.

-And I'll just I'll just be honest with you.
+And I'll just be honest with you.

-I'm gonna put it on us.
+I'm going to put it on us.

-I'm gonna show you how it leads up to that, but the reality is the American citizenry going back to sleep is the biggest national security threat that we have in this country.
+But the reality is the American citizenry going back to sleep is the biggest national security threat that we have in this country.

-And forgive me if it's a little bit poetic, but yeah, I'm a poet and I didn't even know it.
+And forgive me if it's a little bit poetic, but I'm a poet and I didn't even know it.

 So here we go.